Don’t Harden your heart against the Holy Spirit, (Heb 3:7-19).

-1) Exhortation from within the Body of Christ.
-Heb 3:12-13, We are to encourage one another, just like in Eph 4:32 look out for one another and build up / edify one another as members of the Royal Family.
+Exhortation from Within the Body of Christ.
+Heb 3:12-13, We are to encourage one another, just like in Eph 4:32; look out for one another and build up / edify one another as members of the Royal Family.

-2) The exhortation by showing us the reward of being steadfast, Being not a partaker, but a companion with Christ in His millennial reign.
+The Exhortation by Showing Us the Reward of Being Steadfast; Being not a partaker, but a companion with Christ in His Millennial reign.
 Heb 3:14.

 There are 4 Classes of the word IF in the Greek:

-Then in Heb 3:16-19 we see the results of Hardening your heart and it all begins and ends with negative volition of the soul with resultant grieving, and quenching of the spirit leading to reverse process reversionism and Black out of the Soul.
+Results of Hardening Your Heart: Then in Heb 3:16-19, we see the results of Hardening your heart, and it all begins and ends with negative volition of the soul, with resultant grieving and quenching of the spirit, leading to Reverse Process Reversionism and Black out of the Soul.

 We are no different than Israel.
 The picture of Israel is memorialized for all eternity.
 These were believers.
 They accepted their redemption at Sinai and drifted away.
 All the way to the point of Sin Unto Death.

-So the Warning should be fresh to us today.
+So, the Warning should be fresh to us today.
 These verses are not speaking to the unredeemed believer.
 They are speaking to the Believer.
 It’s not speaking about loss of Salvation.
-Its warning the believer not to fade away and come under the judgement of God to the point of Sin Unto Death.
+Its warning the believer not to fade away and come under the judgment of God to the point of the Sin Unto Death.

 As a believer in Grace, you have a tremendous responsibility to bring Glory to God.
 If you fail to do so, as Israel did, you will fall under the discipline of God.
 But you won’t lose your Salvation.